isomerpages/moe-edgefieldsec/_experience/Overseas Immersion & Cultural Experience.md

 of themselves and the world.
 As global citizens, they were reminded that while languages and customs may differ, the heart of human connection — mutual respect, curiosity, and kindness — transcends borders.</p>
+<p></p>
+<p></p>
+<h4><strong>Guangzhou Overseas Immersion Programme 2024</strong></h4>
+<p></p>
+<p>From 10 to 15 November 2024, our students embarked on an enriching immersion
+programme to Guangzhou, China.
+Hosted by Guangzhou Experiment Secondary School, they experienced two full days of school immersion—attending lessons, joining co-curricular activities, and forging friendships with their Chinese peers.
+A highlight was staying in the school hostel, where students gained first-hand experience of the daily routines and lifestyle of their Chinese counterparts, deepening their understanding of student life in China.</p>
+<p>Beyond the classroom, students explored China’s blend of tradition and
+innovation.
+They engaged in hands-on cultural activities such as dim sum making and crafting their own lion dance head, while visits to iFlyTech and the China-Singapore Guangzhou Knowledge City provided insights into China’s rapid technological advancements and international collaborations.</p>
+<p>Through this overseas experience, students not only deepened their appreciation
+of China’s rich history and modernisation but also enhanced their 21st Century Competencies in cross-cultural literacy, adaptive thinking, and communication.
+Importantly, the immersion reinforced their sense of belonging to Singapore and inspired them to think about how innovation and heritage can shape our nation’s future.</p>
+<p></p>